grab/engineering-blog/_posts/2023-03-30-evolution-of-quality.md

 With this criteria in mind, our QA engineering teams built an internal E2E framework that could make API calls, test different account-based scenarios, and provide many other features.
 Multiple pilot teams have started implementing tests with the E2E framework, which has helped to reduce regression efforts.
 We are continuously improving the framework by adding new capabilities to cover more test scenarios.

-Now that we’ve covered all the changes we implemented with shift left testing, let’s take a look at how this changed our SDLC.
+Now that we’ve covered all the changes we implemented with shift-left testing, let’s take a look at how this changed our SDLC.

 ## Impact